10: Principal Coordinate Analysis (PCoA)

 Handling Mixed Variable Types

-The simplest way to handle mixed variable types is to use simply plot the factor variable of interest as a differently shaped or coloured symbol on the ordination diagram.
-I will demonstrate this with the seaweed dataset.
+The simplest way to handle mixed variable types is to plot the factor variable of interest as a differently shaped or coloured symbol on the ordination diagram.
+I will show this with the seaweed dataset.

 E <- cbind(bioreg, env) %>%